zled/sql-docs.it-it/docs/relational-databases/native-client-ole-db-how-to/results/execute-a-user-defined-function-and-process-return-code-ole-db.md

    if (FAILED(pIDBInitialize->Uninitialize()))
       // Uninitialize is not required, but it fails if an interface
-      // has not not been released.
+      // has not been released.
 This can be used for debugging.
       cout << "Problem uninitializing\n";

    pIDBInitialize->Release();